Dr Lisa El Refaie

 My main teaching and research interests are in visual and multimodal forms of communication, with a particular focus on metaphor.

-I am also involved with a Welsh Crucible-funded pilot study (led by Sofia Gameiro at the Cardiff School of Psychology), which explores the use of drawing workshops as a way of investigating and disseminating findings about the infertility experiences of Black and ethnic minority women in Wales.
+From 2015 to 2016 I was involved with a Welsh Crucible-funded pilot study (led by Sofia Gameiro at the Cardiff School of Psychology), which explores the use of drawing workshops as a way of investigating and disseminating findings about the infertility experiences of Black and ethnic minority women in Wales.
+The project won the Welsh Crucible/Learned Society of Wales Award for the Best Collaborative Welsh Crucible Project 2011-2015, as well as being shortlisted for the Wales Social Research Awards 2017 (Innovation category).

 I am part of the Centre for Language and Communication Research.